Joe Mixon Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 - In terms of defending against the run, the Raiders are 27th in the league, giving up 129.1 yards per game.

-- Mixon and the Bengals will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (eight).
+- This year the Raiders are ranked 12th in the NFL in rushing touchdowns allowed (eight).

 Recent Performances

-- Mixon put together a 64-yard rushing performance in his Week 9 matchup with the Browns, carrying the ball 13 times (averaging 4.9 yards per attempt) while scoring two touchdowns.
+- In his Week 9 matchup with the Browns, Mixon rushed for 64 yards on 13 carries (averaging 4.9 yards per carry) while scoring two touchdowns on the ground.

-- During his last three games, Mixon has rushed for 156 yards on 39 carries (52.0 ypg), with four touchdowns.
+- In his last three games, Mixon has 156 rushing yards (52.0 per game) on 39 carries with four touchdowns.

 Mixon's Cincinnati Teammates